-When I lived in Dubai, I couldn’t imagine starting a day without a bit of hummus with pita bread – it’s locals’ fav breakfast.
-Chickpeas and sesame seeds are healthy, highly nutritious option not only for vegetarians.
-Unfortunately, in Poland, it was hard for me to find good hummus – was either too thin, too thick, or not grounded well… Everything changed when I discovered Falafel Plus.
+When I lived in Dubai, I couldn’t imagine starting a day without a bit of hummus with pita bread.
+It’s locals’ fav breakfast.
+Chickpeas and sesame seeds are healthy, highly nutritious options not only for vegetarians.
+Unfortunately, in Poland, it was hard for me to find good hummus.
+It was either too thin, too thick, or not grounded well… Everything changed when I discovered Falafel Plus.

 I came here by accident.
 To be honest I was heading for another popular place serving this Mediterranean delicacy.
 My stomach started demanding food louder and louder, when I suddenly saw a banner “Falafel Plus”.
 Why not?
 I went in and wasn’t disappointed.

 This is the best hummus and falafel in Warsaw.
 If you like Arabic flavors for breakfast, you must visit this place.
-Big plate full of hummus with pita bread and 10 mini-falafel costs… 15 PLN.
-Service is extremely nice, if you are still hungry, it’s no problem, they will offer you some bonuses free of charge – I got aubergines 🙂 The owner personally prepares dishes with products imported from Damascus.
+A big plate full of hummus with pita bread and 10 mini-falafel costs… 15 PLN.
+Service is extremely nice.
+If you are still hungry, it’s no problem, they will offer you some bonuses free of charge – I got aubergines 🙂 The owner personally prepares dishes with products imported from Damascus.
 Hummus is perfectly creamy and sesame seeds in falafel crunches pleasantly – it’s even better than some of these which I ate in the Middle East.
 The best breakfast in Warsaw with an orient twist!

 PRICES: approx. 15 PLN per plate, during weekends there is “all you can eat” buffet for 18 PLN

 ADDRESS: Marszałkowska 6, Warsaw